Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Abstract

 \section{Abstract}

-We present a new global determination of the helicity-dependent parton distribution functions (PDFs) of the proton, based on inclusive deep-inelastic scattering (DIS) and semi-inclusive DIS (SIDIS) data within a consistent next-to-leading order (NLO) QCD framework.
+We present HAPS-pPDF1.0, a new global determination of the helicity-dependent parton distribution functions (PDFs) of the proton, based on inclusive deep-inelastic scattering (DIS) and semi-inclusive DIS (SIDIS) data within a consistent next-to-leading order (NLO) QCD framework.
 In addition to existing measurements, we incorporate simulated pseudodata for the future Electron-Ion Collider (EIC), considering two beam-energy configurations, $E_e \times E_p = 5 \times 41~\mathrm{GeV^2}$ and $18 \times 275~\mathrm{GeV^2}$, corresponding to an extended kinematic reach down to $x \sim 10^{-5}$.
 We focus on longitudinal double-spin asymmetries $A_1^h$ for charge-separated pion and kaon production in SIDIS off a longitudinally polarized proton target.
 These projected measurements significantly improve the flavor separation of sea-quark polarized PDFs ($\Delta \bar{u}$, $\Delta \bar{d}$, $\Delta s$) and reduce the uncertainties on both quark and gluon helicity distributions, with the largest impact at small $x$.
 Polarized PDFs are extracted using a neural-network parametrization and a Monte Carlo replica methodology to propagate experimental uncertainties, while theoretical constraints such as positivity are imposed during the fit.
 We demonstrate that the inclusion of EIC pseudodata leads to a substantially more precise determination of polarized PDFs, with the largest impact in the small-$x$ region.
-The resulting polarized PDF sets are provided in the {\tt LHAPDF} format.
+This analysis is performed within the publicly available \textsc{MontBlanc} framework, and the resulting polarized PDF sets are provided in the standard \textsc{LHAPDF} format.

 {}